 In this article

-About 50% of adults have bad breath at some point in their lives.1 The odor typically resolves with oral health changes like brushing and using mouthwash after eating.
+About 50% of adults have bad breath at some point.10 The odor typically resolves with oral health changes like brushing and using mouthwash after eating.

 If you have bad breath, try improving your dental hygiene and the foods you eat.
-If these lifestyle changes don’t help, you may have halitosis.
+You may have halitosis if these lifestyle changes don’t help.
 Schedule an appointment with your dentist to determine the root cause.

 Advanced gum disease can be treated by your dentist or another oral specialist, like a periodontist.
 Periodontal cleanings remove tartar, plaque, and bacteria above and below the gum line.